 MoodleCloud is an interesting proposition to us as suppliers, and we think it’ll really help to sell people on the benefits of the open-source LMS.
 Instances can have up to 50 users and have 200MB of storage space, so it’s perfect for a teacher in class who might not want to use or have access to a full VLE offering.
 Additionally, they won’t need to worry about security or updates – being a cloud platform, MoodleCloud will be kept always up-to-date.
 These Moodles will be ad-supported in order to cover hosting costs, but otherwise are full-featured.
-While students will see standard Google Ads, teachers will be offered services by Moodle Partners, to help promote the work we do.
+While students will see standard Google Ads, teachers will be offered services, to help promote the work we do.

 As well as offering MoodleCloud, Moodle have identified four key priorities for the development of the LMS: